segmentio/segment-docs/src/connections/destinations/catalog/stories/index.md

 ### Merging Users

-You can enable **Sync Users** in Stories Destination Settings.
-When this option is enabled, Stories will automatically merge an identified User in Segment with the corresponding Stories User and create a new User in Stories if it does not exist already.
+Stories automatically merges an identified User in Segment with the corresponding Stories User and creates a new User in Stories if it does not exist already.
 When an [`identify`](https://segment.com/docs/spec/identify/) call is fired, it will also merge/update User attributes with the `identify` call's traits.

 An example server-side call: